Grade 1 Supporting tests: a simple guide

 This video shows a student undertaking the aural part of the exam – take a look to see how Tiffany got on with her test.

-A supporting book and CDs: Aural Tests Book 1, from 2017 (Initial-Grade 5) is also available to buy online.
+A supporting book and CDs: Aural Tests Book 1, from 2017 (Initial-Grade 5) is also available to buy from the Trinity shop.

 This test assesses your ability to perform a previously unseen musical extract, at a level approximately two grades lower than the exam you are taking.
 Our sight reading pieces are designed to be musically intuitive and natural, helping you to prepare for a performance environment.